Crypto Loan-to-Value (LTV) Ratio Guide

 Complete guide to understanding, calculating, and optimising LTV ratios for safe cryptocurrency borrowing in 2025.

-What is the LTV Ratio in Crypto Lending?
+What is the LTV Ratio in cryptocurrency loans?

 The Loan-to-Value (LTV) ratio measures how much you can borrow relative to your collateral value.
 It's the fundamental metric determining loan size and liquidation risk.